 - Outstanding personal qualities.

-Churchill Scholarship applicants cannot apply directly to the foundation; they must be nominated by their undergraduate institution.
+To apply for a Churchill Scholarship, interested candidates must be nominated by their undergraduate institution.

 The Churchill Foundation Scholarship Screening Committee, comprised of former Churchill Scholars who are expert in various disciplines, evaluates the applications and endorses those considered most qualified for a Scholarship.